Surreal Effects Mannex are a range of distinctive and decorative course textured effect finishes delivered with tough polyester thermosetting powder.

 The following table can be used to help identify if Surreal Effects is suitable for your project.

-Surreal Effects Mannex is only suitable for coastal environments >100m from the high tide line and is NOT suitable in strongly acidic environments so PH must be >5.
+Surreal Effects Mannex is only suitable for coastal environments >100m from the high tide line and is NOT suitable in strongly acidic or caustic environments so PH must be >5 and <9.

 Use the following table which references AS4312 and ISO12944 Atmospheric corrosivity zones in Australia to define the environmental conditions and product is suitable for.